 This one-day dockside exclusivity is being trialled for 2021, but could be extended in future years.

-The show will incorporate new sections dedicated to innovative projects and trends in sailing, design and exploration, as well as themed areas to help attendees navigate the show with ease.
-In addition, the MYS will be offering digital solutions to help promote interactions between visitors and exhibitors at the show, and throughout the year.
+The show will incorporate new sections held on Quai l'Hirondelle dedicated to innovative projects and trends in sailing, design and exploration, as well as themed areas to help attendees navigate the show with ease.
+In addition, there will be a 'Yacht Design & Innovation Hub', offering digital solutions to help promote interactions between visitors and exhibitors at the show, and throughout the year.

 This new format is also intended to win over high-end audiences from spheres beyond the yachting arena, in line with marketing strategies over recent years.